 Tutorial: Create calculated columns in Power BI Desktop

-Sometimes the data you’re analyzing doesn’t contain a particular field you need to get the results you’re after.
-This is where calculated columns come in.
-Calculated columns use Data Analysis Expressions (DAX) formulas to define a column’s values, anything from putting together text values from a couple of different columns to calculating a numeric value from other values.
+Sometimes the data you’re analyzing doesn’t contain a particular field that you need to get your desired results.
+Calculated columns are useful for this situation.
+Calculated columns use Data Analysis Expressions (DAX) formulas to define a column’s values.
+This tool is useful for anything from putting together text values from a couple of different columns to calculating a numeric value from other values.
 For example, let’s say your data has City and State fields, but you want a single Location field that has both, like "Miami, FL".
-This is precisely what calculated columns are for.

 This tutorial will guide you through understanding and creating some calculated columns and using them in report visualizations in Power BI Desktop.